3. API Reference¶

 When the application does not pre-allocate a buffer to hold the data, the

-will do so itself when a get operation is invoked.
-The application callsreturn_loan
+FooStreamDataReaderwill do so itself when a get operation is invoked.
+The application callsreturn_loanto indicate that it has finished accessing this buffer so theFooStreamDataReadercan reclaim the resources allocated for the buffer.

 Note: Internal pre-allocation will be implemented in a future release.
 This operation has no effect on buffers allocated by the application.